 As is the case with photons, unmonitored neutron dose can be assigned if a worker was not monitored or was monitored inadequately for neutron exposure.
 Unmonitored neutron doses are typically determined based on neutron-to-photon ratios from the site profiles or using a quantile regression approach.
 However, many workers would not have received a significant neutron dose, and evaluation of the neutron dose component might be unnecessary in such cases (see ORAUT-OTIB-0023, Assignment of Missed Neutron Doses Based on Dosimeter Records; ORAUT 2008).
-Accordingly, photon dose might often represent the only type of external radiation dose a dose reconstructor evaluates.
+Therefore, photon dose can often be the only type of external radiation dose that requires evaluation.

 Recorded neutron doses D_D are adjusted, if appropriate, based on site profile information.
 When using film dosimetry, track fading and angular dependence might be an issue.
-If needed, the site profile or technical basis document should provide guidance.
-The neutron dose for each energy category is adjusted to the International Commission on Radiological Protection (ICRP) Publication 60 weighting factors as described generally in OCAS-IG-001 (NIOSH 2007).
+If needed, the site profile should provide guidance.
+The neutron dose for each energy category is adjusted to the International Commission on Radiological Protection (ICRP) Publication 60 weighting factors (ICRP 1991) as generally described in OCAS-IG-001 (NIOSH 2007).
 For example, since the 1950s a quality factor of 10 has generally been applied to fast neutron exposures; however, it has varied from 5 to 20 across facilities and times.
-Table 2-2 lists the ICRP Publication 60 weighting factors for specific energy ranges.
+Attachment C lists numerous sites and the date when they implemented ICRP Publication 60 neutron weighting factors.
+Contact the Principal External Dosimetrist if information about the implementation of the ICRP Publication 60 values is needed for an unlisted site.
+Table 2-2 lists the ICRP Publication 60 neutron radiation weighting factors for specific energy ranges.